Chart Color Schemes

 Casuarina - Wandi features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 82.9% of all households, including 45.7% couples with children, 26.4% couples without children, and 10.0% single parent families.
-Non-family households account for the remaining 17.1%, with lone person households at 14.4% and group households comprising 2.8%.
-The median household size is 2.9 people, which exceeds the Greater Perth average of 2.7.
+Family households account for 82.9% of all households, including 45.7% couples with children, 26.4% couples without children, and 10.0% single parent families.
+Non-family households make up the remaining 17.1%, with lone person households at 14.4% and group households comprising 2.8%.
+The median household size is 2.9 people, larger than the Greater Perth average of 2.7.

 Frequently Asked Questions - Households